START: Teesmouth National Nature Reserve, Hartlepool

 The Battery was heavily involved in the German raid on the town which occurred in December 1914.
 On the morning of the 16th two German battle cruisers (Seydlitz and Molker) and one heavy cruiser (Blucher) led by Vice Admiral Hipper descended on the town.
 They were part of a larger battle group which had left their base in Germany the night before to raid the Yorkshire coast.
 The remainder of the group had sailed further south to raid the town of Scarborough.
 Both Hartlepool and Scarborough were seen as legitimate targets as they were both fortified towns.
 The British navy were aware of this battle group and had made attempts to stop them in the North Sea but were unsuccessful.

 The batteries in the town returned fire, peppering the German ships with some 123 rounds and causing damage to the Blucher but unfortunately they were no match for the powerful German guns.
-For 45 minutes the town continued to be attacked with 1,150 shells being fired on the batteries and residential areas causing much damage and loss of life.
+For 45 minutes the town continued to be attacked with over a thousand shells being fired on the batteries and residential areas causing much damage and loss of life.
 128 people lost their lives and hundreds more were wounded.
 The Headland area suffered the most damage as they were in the line of fire of the German ships.
 Several houses on Moor Terrace, Victoria Place and Cliff Terrace were completely destroyed.
 A plaque at the south-eastern edge of the Heugh Battery marks where the first shell landed and also where the first person to be killed on British soil during the war, Private Theo Jones, fell.

 Fear of another attack forced many survivors to move further inland with their families and communities up and down the coast were at a heightened state of alert with notices being issued to warn people to stay indoors and not to travel unless they absolutely had to.
 The attack on Hartlepool had a positive effect on recruitment to the Armed Forces as 22,000 Hartlepudlians joine up to fight soon after and thousands more took up work in the town’s munitions factories and shipyards.
 The town was also noted for its fundraising efforts during the First World War and on three occasions won awards for raising the most money per person per head than any other place in the entire British empire.
 The town was so good at fundraising that it raised the equivalent in modern money of £545 million which I think is something that the present-day folk of Hartlepool should be immensely proud of.